-Each APS is identified by a pair of APB identifiers (APBIs) in the corresponding APB resource, and these APBIs shall be inserted in the topic strings in place of the characters <PHG APBI> and <Services APBI>.
-See clause 8.2.2 for more details on the APBIs.
-The <mh> shall be replaced by an identifier specified by the CCC that is using the APS exchange pcha/message/1/34521ee41da2eff/APS
+Each APS is identified by a pair of APB identifiers (APBIs) in the corresponding APB resource, and these APBIs shall be inserted in the topic strings in place of the characters <PHG APBI> and APBI>.
+See clause 8.2.2 for more details the APBIs. <Services on The <mh> shall be replaced by an identifier specified by the CCC that is using the APS exchange mechanism.
+The identifier allows different CCC peers to exchange messages in the context of a single APS.
+An example of a message topic for an APS might appear as follows:

+pcha/message/1/34521ee41da2eff/APS.